-With the exception of the Sponsor Shares, all securities in the Company will be classified as a financial liability.

-The Units and Ordinary Shares will be classified in the Company's financial statements as a financial liability.
-At each reporting period and upon certain events that may impact the classification and fair value of the financial instruments (such as the Business Combination), the Company may no longer be recognised as a financial liability when the obligation specified in the contract is discharged or cancelled or expires.
+With the exception of the Sponsor Shares, all securities in the Company will be classified as financial liabilities.
+The Units and Ordinary Shares will be classified in the Company's financial statements as financial liabilities.
+At each reporting period and upon certain events that may impact the classification and fair value of the financial instruments (such as the Business Combination), the Units or Ordinary Shares of the Company may no longer be recognised as a financial liability when the obligation specified in the Articles of Association is discharged or cancelled or expires.
 It is expected that neither the Units (which shall have been redeemed prior to any Business Combination, as described in this Prospectus) or Ordinary Shares will be classified as a financial liability post-Business Combination.
 The Warrants and the Sponsor Warrants will be classified in the Company's financial statements as a derivative liability measured as at fair value through profit or loss.
-At each reporting period and upon certain events that may impact the classification and fair value of the financial instruments (such as the Business Combination), (i) the Company may no longer recognise a derivative liability when the obligation specified in the contract is discharged or cancelled or expires, and (ii) the fair value of the derivative liability of the Warrants and Sponsor Warrants will be remeasured and the change in the fair value of the liability will be recorded in profit or loss in the statement of comprehensive income.
+At each reporting period and upon certain events that may impact the classification and fair value of the financial instruments (such as the Business Combination), (i) the Company may no longer recognise a derivative liability when the obligation specified in the Warrant T&Cs is discharged, cancelled or expires, and (ii) the fair value of the derivative liability of the Warrants and Sponsor Warrants will be remeasured and the change in the fair value of the liability will be recorded in profit or loss in the statement of comprehensive income.